Expedition 65: Visiting modules, vehicles, crews, and spacewalks

-The 20 June spacewalk, begun at 11:42 UTC and lasting 6 hours and 28 minutes, saw the first iROSA's successful deployment and connection to the station's power system.
-The 25 June spacewalk, begun at 11:52 UTC and lasting 6 hours and 45 minutes, saw the astronauts successfully install and deploy the second iROSA on the 4B mast can opposite the first iROSA.
+The 20 June spacewalk begun at 11:42 UTC and lasting 6 hours and 28 minutes and saw the first iROSA's successful deployment and connection to the station's power system.
+The 25 June spacewalk begun at 11:52 UTC and lasting 6 hours and 45 minutes and saw the astronauts successfully install and deploy the second iROSA on the 4B mast can opposite the first iROSA.

-One more spacewalk, comprising a plasma measuring instrument replacement and a bracket installation on the P4 Truss for the next iROSA pair, was planned for 24 August, to be conducted by Akihiko Hoshide and Mark Vande Hei.
+One more spacewalk, comprising a plasma measuring instrument replacement and a bracket installation on the P4 Truss for the next iROSA pair, was planned for 24 August to be conducted by Akihiko Hoshide and Mark Vande Hei.
 It was postponed to 12 September after Vande Hei encountered "minor medical issues".
 He was replaced by Thomas Pesquet.
 The spacewalk began at 13:15 UTC and lasted six hours and 45 minutes.

 Three spacewalks were conducted by Oleg Novitsky and Pyotr Dubrov from the Russian Orbital Segment (ROS) to facilitate the installation of Nauka with the European Robotic Arm aboard the station, as well as prepare the new module for the arrival of the Prichal docking node, which is scheduled to arrive during Expedition 66.
 One spacewalk was conducted on 2 June beginning at 5:53 UTC and lasted 7 hours and 19 minutes.
 Two more were conducted on 3 and 9 September, the former beginning at 14:41 UTC and lasting 7 hours and 54 minutes, and the latter beginning at 14:51 UTC and lasting 7 hours and 25 minutes.